Demo - Exploring the TPC-DS Dataset

 TIP

 In practice, most warehouse will have a finite set of 'roots' and a number of caches derived from them that are refreshed on some cadence to drive reporting, analytics, and performance.
-Trilogy enables you to explicitly define and manage those caches via persist statements.
+Trilogy allows you to explicitly define and manage those caches via persist statements.

 Basic Persist